gysa/hello-world/README.md

 Based on Testing1, need to figure out how to manage branches.

 1. Was using Test2 branch.
 Checked out readme-edits1 branch.
 Committed changes.
+None of the changes in Test2 are showing in this branch.
+2. Closed PhpStorm.
+Check if lines 22 and 23 are here when reopened.
+3. Reopened PhpStorm and lines 22 and 23 were saved.
+4. Committed changes.